 Bachelor of Theology The course involves a further two years of full-time or four years of part-time study and leads to an award at Level 6.
 The course is designed to build on the broad introduction to theology, allow students to explore the issues at a greater depth, to specialise in particular areas and to prepare, if appropriate, for further study.
 In addition to the papers for the CTS, students must study twelve papers at level 6.
 Each paper gives a notional 20 credits and students must gain overall the equivalent of 360 credits to be awarded the Degree.
 In order to develop some breadth in the range of disciplines and methods in studying theology all students must take at least: - one Biblical paper (B paper) - one history/doctrine paper (C paper) - one practical theology/religious studies paper (D paper) - one piece of individual research (E paper) The remaining seven or eight papers may be chosen from any sections or A11 or A12 from Part 1 unless these were offered for the CTS.
 Section E: Independent Study E1 Dissertation is an opportunity to write a sustained piece under an agreed title.
 (This counts for 2 papers).
 E2 Project is an opportunity to put together a project on a theme and under an agreed title.
 (This counts for 2 papers).
 Oxford University Department for Continuing Education The Department of Continuing Education is that part of the University concerned with life-long learning and in particular offering the possibility of part-time study to a wide range of people.
 It offers a great variety of courses at many levels in different subjects.
 Regent's has had a partnership with OUDCE for over 30 years, although this particular suite of course has only come under the responsibility of the Department since 2014.
 These undergraduate courses are all awards of Oxford University, administered through the Department of Continuing Education.
 The teaching will be delivered by Regent's Park College in conjunction with other colleges who are involved in the courses, and administered by the Department.
 "It would be fair to say my academic record and skills are not at the level of your average Oxford applicant, and because of this I was extremely apprehensive.
-I have apprehension was unfounded, at every step in both apprehension was unfounded, at every step in both apprehension and during my course of study, I have the application and during my course of study all the teaching the application and supported by all the teaching the application and during my course of study.
-Fair form we are the teaching the teaching the application and during my course of study.
-I have a supported by all the teaching the teaching the application and during my course of study.
-I have a supported by all the teaching the application and during my course of study.
-I have a supported by all the teaching the application and during my course of study.
-I have a supported by all the teaching the application and the application and during my course of study.
-I have a supported by all the teaching the application and the applicat Teaching All the courses are taught through a mixture of tutorials, seminars and lectures, although the balance between these three methods of teaching will vary, with more tutorials and more expectation of independent study in the Degree programme.
+It have apprehension was unfounded, at every step in both and the teaching my course of study, I have apprehension and during my course of study, I have apprehension and during my course of study, I have apprehension and during my course of study, I have apprehension and supported by all the teaching the application and during my course of study, I have a very study and the teaching the application and during my course of study, I have a very study.
+I have a very study, I have a very study, I have a very study, I have a very study.
+I have a very study, I have a very study.
+I have a very study, I have a very study.
+I have a very study, I have a very study.
+I Teaching All the courses are taught through a mixture of tutorials, seminars and lectures, although the balance between these three methods of teaching will vary, with more tutorials and more expectation of independent study in the Degree programme.
 Some of the seminars will be at Regent's with others of the college cohort; some of the seminars and lectures will be shared with all those who are on the course at Regent's and in other colleges.